segunak/charlotte-third-places/docs/developer-notes.md

 * To understand why `host.json` has an `excluded_types` section check out [this page](https://learn.microsoft.com/en-us/azure/azure-functions/configure-monitoring?tabs=v2#configure-sampling)
 * Read through [this](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=python-v2%2Cisolated-process%2Cnodejs-v4%2Cfunctionsv2&pivots=programming-language-python#http-auth) page for more details on how HTTP Azure Functions work.
 * Read through [this](https://learn.microsoft.com/en-us/azure/azure-functions/function-keys-how-to?tabs=azure-portal) page for details on how Azure Function keys work.
+* Read through [this](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-types-features-overview) to understand how Durable functions work.
+For any long running task (more than 3 minutes or so), you need to use a Durable Function.
+Default Azure Functions will time out.

 ### Using Emulated Storage